SystemsApproach/aether-onramp/README.md

 running on a physical server.
 It will include an emulated RAN instead of a physical base station.

-Once you are familiar with this configuration, which is sufficient for learning about Aether, we add more complex configurations.
+This configuration is sufficient for learning about Aether, after which we add more complex configurations.
 These include:

 * Enabling GitOps deployment tools.
 * Connecting a physical base station.
-* Optimizing performance by enabling SR-IOV.
+* Enabling SR-IOV to optimize performance.
 * Scaling from a signal server to multiple servers.

 Eventually, bringing up multiple Aether clusters under the control of